spdionis/spdionis.github.io/_posts/2014-11-27-add-data-to-serialized-entity.markdown

 In the end it really is just that simple, but it took me a few hours to find all the information I needed to deal with this very simple task.

 I hope this is helpful to someone :).

+Update: After writing this post I accidentaly found a [stackoverflow answer](http://stackoverflow.com/a/16675627/2005154) that also explains this very clearly that I had somehow missed.
+I dislike the use of annotations for the service definition but for the rest it's a good answer.